isomerpages/cris-corp/news-and-events/news/_posts/2025-08-12-post-CRIS announces appointment of Executive Director for SIMFONI.md

 <img style="width: 35%;" height="auto" width="100%" alt="" src="/images/Resources_News/Prof_Robert_Morris_Isomer.jpg">
 </div>
 <p>Robert Morris is presently Chief Technology Strategist and Chief Data
-Officer at The Ministry of Health Office for Healthcare Transformation (MOHT), Singapore, and holds a concurrent appointment as Professor, Yong Loo Lin School of Medicine, National University of Singapore.</p>
+Officer at the Ministry of Health Office for Healthcare Transformation (MOHT), Singapore, and holds a concurrent appointment as Professor, Yong Loo Lin School of Medicine, National University of Singapore.</p>
 <p>His current focus is on the application of computer and information sciences,